domoinc/domo-python-sdk/README.md

 * The Domo API SDK is the simplest way to automate your Domo instance
 * The SDK streamlines the API programming experience, allowing you to significantly reduce your written code
 * This has not yet been tested with Python2
-* PyDomo has been published to [PyPI](https://pypi.python.org/pypi/pydomo), and can be installed via `pip3 install pydomo requests jsonpickle`
+* PyDomo has been published to [PyPI](https://pypi.python.org/pypi/pydomo), and can be installed via `pip3 install pydomo requests requests_toolbelt jsonpickle`

 ### Features:
 - DataSet and Personalized Data Policy (PDP) Management